Chateau Langoa Barton (Copyright Furax)

 2018 Langoa Barton (barrel sample) 93+p

 Tasted three times - last time in October 2019.
 Consistent notes.
 63% CS + 28% M + 9% CF. 13.85% alcohol.
 Massive on the nose and palate, very evident flavour of grilled bacon, very complex and sappy, splendid structure, fat and long.
-Very stylish and complete wine.
+A very stylish and complete wine.

 2017 Langoa Barton 92p